-Ros Gray is a senior lecturer in Fine Art, Critical Studies.
+Ros Gray is Senior Lecturer in Fine Art, Critical Studies in the Art Department at Goldsmiths.

 - BA, English Language and Literature, St. Anne's College, University of Oxford